-The sound of a can opening followed by several seconds of fizzing is not a trademark, according to the General Court of the European Union.
+The sound of a can opening followed by several seconds of fizzing cannot be a trademark, according to the General Court of the European Union.
 This is the first decision of its kind regarding a sound mark presented in audio format.

 Ardagh Metal Beverage Holdings, a German can manufacturer, had applied to register the noise made by its fizzy drinks cans.
 The application was rejected on absolute grounds, given it was not deemed distinctive.

-In the words of the court, the sound made by a drinks can being opened, followed by a silence of approximately one second and a fizzing sound lasting approximately nine seconds" cannot be a trademark.
+In the words of the court, the sound made by a drinks can being opened, followed by a silence of approximately one second and a fizzing sound lasting approximately nine seconds does not qualify to be a trademark.
 It is noted there is nothing characteristic about this, since this sound does not depart from the norm or the customs in the sector.

 Esquivel & Martin Santos